Last updated: May 19, 2020

 We are presently communicating with all our schools regarding upcoming trips.
 If you have any questions regarding a trip status, please contact the trip organizer.
 If you are a tour organizer, please contact your tour consultant directly.

-For our June trips, schools that have cancelled have already been notified of the amounts reimbursed and will receive their insurance documents by June 5.
+For our June trips, schools that have cancelled have already been notified of the amounts reimbursed and will receive their insurance documents four weeks prior to their scheduled departure date.

 Here are some answers to questions we are frequently hearing from customers: